Morri3/Microc/README.md

 # Microc
-This is the coursework during the undergraduate period.
+This is the project produced in 2021-2022.

 ---